Metre (poetry): Spanish

 In Spanish poetry the metre is determined by the number of syllables the verse has.
 Still it is the phonetic accent in the last word of the verse that decides the final count of the line.
 If the accent of the final word is at the last syllable, then the poetic rule states that one syllable shall be added to the actual count of syllables in the said line, thus having a higher number of poetic syllables than the number of grammatical syllables.
 If the accent lies on the second to last syllable of the last word in the verse, then the final count of poetic syllables will be the same as the grammatical number of syllables.
 Furthermore, if the accent lies on the third to last syllable, then one syllable is subtracted from the actual count, having then less poetic syllables than grammatical syllables.

-Spanish poetry uses poetic licenses, unique to Romance languages, to change the number of syllables by manipulating mainly the vowels in the line.
+Similar to other Romance languages like Italian, Spanish poetry uses poetic licences to change the number of syllables by manipulating mainly the vowels in the line.